fritids/appthemes-unity/README.md

 Appthemes-unity
 ===============

-Wordpress child themes aiming to unify the design of the excellent 'Appthemes' themes.
-Please feel free to use and improve.
+<div style="border:1px solid #ccc; padding:20px; background:#fefefe;">Wordpress child themes aiming to unify the design of the excellent 'Appthemes' themes.
+Please feel free to use and improve.</div>

 I'm working on a project to connect local small businesses with a series of useful web apps.
 I decided to use 'Appthemes' as I was familiar with Wordpress networks and like the idea of managing the apps one site at a time.